Rotational Velocities of Am and Non-CP Stars based on Kepler and LAMOST DR5: Abstract

 \section{Abstract}

 Rotation is a critical physical process operating in the formation of Am stars.
 There is a strong correlation between low-velocity rotation and chemical peculiarity.
-However, the existence of many non-CP slow rotators challenges the understanding of Am stars.
-The purpose of our work is to search for low-velocity rotating non-CP A-type stars and Am stars and to make a comparative analysis.
-In this paper, we pick out a sample from the LAMOST-Kepler project, including 21 Am stars, 125 non-CP slow rotators, and 53 non-CP fast rotators.
+However, the existence of many non-chemical-peculiar slow rotators challenges the understanding of Am stars.
+The purpose of our work is to search for low-velocity rotating non-chemical-peculiar A-type stars and Am stars and to make a comparative analysis.
+In this paper, we pick out a sample from the LAMOST–Kepler project, including 21 Am stars, 125 non-chemical-peculiar slow rotators, and 53 non-chemical-peculiar fast rotators.
 We calculate the rotational frequencies through a periodic change of light curves caused by inhomogeneous stellar surfaces and then obtain the rotational velocities.
-For slow rotators, the age of Am stars is statistically younger than that of non-CP stars in the same temperature bin.
-In the comparison of the period, the average amplitude, and stellar mass of Am and non-CP stars, we discover that there is no difference in the photometric variability between Am and non-CP stars, which implies similar inhomogeneities on the surfaces.
-The average amplitude of non-CP stars has a downward trend with the increase of effective temperature and stellar mass, which is consistent with the theoretical prediction caused by weak dynamo-generated magnetic fields in A-type stars.
-In addition, we confirm four non-CP stars which have flares by checking FOV images, pixel images, and pixel-level light curves.
+For slow rotators, the age of Am stars is statistically younger than that of non-chemical-peculiar stars in the same temperature bin.
+In the comparison of the period, the average amplitude, and stellar mass of Am and non-chemical-peculiar stars, we discover that there is no difference in the photometric variability between Am and non-chemical-peculiar stars, which implies similar inhomogeneities on the surfaces.
+The average amplitude of non-chemical-peculiar stars has a downward trend with the increase of effective temperature and stellar mass, which is consistent with the theoretical prediction caused by weak dynamo-generated magnetic fields in A-type stars.
+In addition, we confirm four nonchemical-peculiar stars that have flares by checking field-of-view images, pixel images, and pixel-level light curves.